LaurentGENTY/LIARA-RFID-data-retrieving/README.md

     * mpl_toolkits
     * progressbar2

-- Any IDE (but developper with Visual Studio Community 2017)
+- Any IDE (but developped with Visual Studio Community 2017)

 * That's all !